Celendi/Docs/docs/configuration/prefix.md

 ---
-description: How to change Celendi's prefix
+description: How to change Celendi's Prefix
 ---

 # Prefix Module